This post may contain affiliate links.

 1. Splat Hair Chalk

 This is the exact type of hair chalk for you to appear like a beautiful mermaid for a complete day.
 Although it gets off pretty fast, it stays like glue when you add it to dry hair.
 In a single touch of color, your hair will transform into beauty.
 The advantages are clear: it is easy to handle, easy to use, and – most essentially – easy to wash.
-You can get your favorite color from Ulta.
+You can get your favorite color from Ulta, or Amazon.

 2. Sugar Streak Pastel Hair Color